Kirimson/launch/README.md

 Command: `rmdir`
 - can remove a folder
   - `rmdir folder`
-- will not remove files
+- will not remove files (unless inside the folder)